 The tool’s present and future

 The documentation is incomplete as of yet, and there are some things I still want to implement, but I wanted to get it out (release early, release often).
 I have used the tool in lots of tests, and have not found anything incorrect yet, but that doesn’t mean there are no bugs.
-I have also used it — cautiously — in production.
-I re-synced a table that had drifted out of sync on a slave.
+I have also used it—cautiously—in production.
+I re-synced a table that had drifted out of sync on a replica.

 If you want to try it, I encourage you to run it in